UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 2. The experiments and analysis are restricted to rigid object categories like vehicles, furniture etc. The applicability to non-rigid or highly articulated objects like animals is not evaluated.

+3. While incorporating viewpoint improves over pure appearance models, precise localization of keypoints with high accuracy remains a challenge based on the PCK/APK numbers reported.
 <!-- 3.
 While achieving promising results overall, the performance still degrades significantly for occluded or small object instances.
 Better context modeling may be required to handle these cases. -->

-3. While incorporating viewpoint improves over pure appearance models, precise localization of keypoints with high accuracy remains a challenge based on the PCK/APK numbers reported.
+### Comparison

+#### Applicability and Generalization

+"Viewpoints and Keypoints":
+The method is primarily evaluated on rigid objects like vehicles and furniture.
+It may face limitations in generalizing to non-rigid or highly articulated objects due to its focus on specific object categories and tasks.

+"3D Bounding Box Estimation Using Deep Learning and Geometry":
+The approach is applicable to a wide range of objects, including both rigid and non-rigid objects.
+It offers potential advantages in scenarios where accurate geometric models are crucial for accurate 3D bounding box estimation.

 ## Intermediate Geometric Representation Based Method: Ego-Net